astrum-nova/CustomLocalization/CustomLocalization/INSTRUCTIONS.md

 # CUSTOM LOCALIZATION INSTRUCTIONS

 ## FOR USERS
-0: Set the ingame language to ENGLISH, then restart the game to apply the effects of the mod
+0: Set the ingame language to ENGLISH, then restart the game to apply the effects of the mod <br>
 1: Open in `main.lua` <br>
 2: Take a look at `SELECTED_LANGUAGE` and `SUPPORTED_LANGUAGES` <br>
 3: Change `SELECTED_LANGUAGE` to the language you want, as long as it is present in `SUPPORTED_LANGUAGES` <br>